-Making applicants aware of pre-employment policies that follow federal regulations
+- Make applicants aware of pre-employment policies that follow federal regulations - Make medical examiners aware of policies and next-steps for those who fail drug tests

 Case Study 5: Service animals as RA

 An office worker at a small legal firm arrived to work one day with her emotional support dog.
 When the employer approached her about having the animal at work, the employee told the employer she could not ask for documentation regarding the need for the animal and insisted that she be allowed to have the dog with her at all times.